FeSihel/Front-end-project-University-website/README.md

 After clicking on a link or submit, it may appear a message box (if you applied) and auto-redirects to another page.

 you can try here: https://fesihel.github.io/Front-end-project-University-website/

+Bug: the logo redirects to error 404 site, it was supposed to redirect to index.html